-industry creations Students Tested: 9-12 Career and Technical Education When Tested: Late Fall or Spring Type of Assessment: Employment Preparation/Academic Achievement/Criterionreferenced Industry Validated Certification of License Purpose: Students enrolled in certain Career and Technical Education courses may earn SOL verified credit upon passing the course and passing an industry credential.
+Students Tested: 9-12 Career and Technical Education

+When Tested: Late Fall or Spring

+Type of Assessment: Employment Preparation/Academic Achievement/Criterion--referenced Industry upon passing the course and passing an industry credential.
 Students earning an industry certification will likely receive preference in hiring by employers or admission to secondary schools over other applicants.
 Students enrolled in CTE courses with industry certifications may receive articulated college credit or dual enrollment college credit.
 Credentials may be added during the school year or changed as curriculum may dictate.
 All credentials are on the Virginia Board of Education approved list.
 SOL credit substitution may not be available for all credentials.
 Industry Credentials may be required as a perquisite for higher-level courses.
 Additionally, an OSHA safety card is required for courses where safety is a consideration and machinery is used.